alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ## What about the main software/cloud providers?
 Before reinventing the wheel, let's see how the main actors of our industry deal with this topic.
-I looked around this topic and I found three examples:
+I looked around and found three examples:

 ### Google
 * The version is specified in the URL